FAQ

 After the course, you would have to visit a CT department locally in your or nearby hospital to participate in the performance and reporting of the required number of live cases (called on-site training) which isn’t provided during the course itself (and not provided by most such courses).
 The number of on-site live cases one needs to be involved in depends upon the professional society.
 We can try to arrange onsite training for a participant if one is not available in their hospital or region.
 The process of applying and obtaining BSCI or SCCT level two certification will be explained during the course.

-We currently use TeraRecon software to provide the training (TeraRecon cloud with Zoom platform for the online courses).
-This is an advanced post-processing software for Cardiac CT and is best suitable for teaching purposes.
-The techniques for image interpretation taught in the course can be adopted on most similar new software by other vendors.
+We currently use TeraRecon software to provide training (TeraRecon cloud, with Microsoft Teams or Zoom for online courses).
+This is an advanced post-processing software for Cardiac CT and is best suited for teaching purposes.
+The techniques for image interpretation taught in the course can be applied to most similar new software from other vendors.
 For the online courses, a small file will be downloaded to your PC, and you will access the cases through the TeraRecon cloud software.
-For the onsite courses, the TeraRecon software with cases is installed on the workstations provided.
+For the on-site courses, the TeraRecon software with cases is installed on the provided workstations.
 Unlike most other courses, each onsite participant is provided with a separate workstation for the best learning experience.

 Although you can commute to the course venue, the course is very intensive starting at 8 am and ending 6 pm.
 It is advisable that you stay at the venue itself or close by.
 We have negotiated a suitable tariff for accommodation with the venue.